-John founded Heartland to pursue his dream of owning and operating a small, Midwestern business.
-Growing up in Tulsa, John’s entrepreneurial drive started early founding a firewood business with his dad at age thirteen.
-Through this experience and his achievement of Eagle Scout, John learned the importance of work ethic to reach his goals.
+John is an optimist, who believes in building up the Midwest through entrepreneurship.
+He founded Heartland to pursue his dream of owning and operating a small business.
+Growing up in Tulsa, John’s drive started early founding a firewood business with his dad at age thirteen.
+Through this experience and his achievement of Eagle Scout, he learned the importance of work ethic to reach his goals.

 John is married to his wife, Rachael, and enjoys hunting, reading, and fitness.
 He is an active member of the community in Big Brothers Big Sisters, KC Chamber Centurion (Spring ‘21), and President of his local alumni chapter.
 John earned a Bachelor of Science degree from The Johns Hopkins University and an MBA from Harvard Business School.

-Heartland Succession seeks to acquire and actively manage a single, privately-held business.
-Midwestern small businesses are the backbone of the American economy.
+Midwestern small business is the backbone of the American economy.
 Guided by hardworking, committed owners, these companies create jobs and give back to their local communities.
-John wants to preserve this legacy, while building lasting value for future generations of Midwesterners.
+John started Heartland to steward the legacy of one business, while building lasting value for future generations of Midwesterners.

 Philip Kurtz became the CEO of CareATC in 2013 after having founded and served as the CEO of Benefit Informatics, a healthcare data analytics company with more than 7,000 employers and 5 million members on the platform.

 Dr. William Paiva is Executive Director of Oklahoma State University's Center for Health Systems Innovation (CHSI), focusing on transforming rural health care.
 He brings a broad range of knowledge, including management consulting and investment banking.